Mindinventory/flutter_draggable_gridview/README.md

 ##### gridDelegate:
 A delegate that controls the layout of the children within the GridView.

-##### listOfWidgets:
+##### children:
-This property contains list of widgets and it is use to show the widget inside the GridView.builder to provide the drag & drop functionality.
+This property contains list of [DraggableGridItem] and it is use to show the widget inside the GridView.builder to provide the drag & drop functionality.
+Also, it contains isDraggable parameter which manages enable/disable the drag & drop functionality.

 ##### dragCompletion:
 This property contains DragCompletion implementation.
 You have to override and store updated list (if needed).